 The farmers who were most likely to have accidents were found to be those with larger farms and those who were unmarried.
 Both of these groups are statistically more likely to engage in risky behaviour while at work on the farm according to this study.

 If you are an employee working on a farm, your employer should protect you from danger as far as possible.
 Your employer should ensure that you are issued with equipment that is in good working order and fit for purpose, and that you use the correct safety equipment at all times.
-If your employer has not done this, or has not trained you adequately to prevent an accident from occurring, and you have been injured as a result, you will be able to pursue a compensation claim.
+If your employer has not done this, or has not trained you adequately to prevent an accident from occurring, and you have been injured as a result, you will be able to pursue a claim for redress.

 If you have an accident while working on a farm, you should record what happened in as much detail as possible and include photographs of the scene of the accident.